jamesroutley/routley.io/tech/_posts/2017-08-16-analyse-test-c-with-python.md

 actual data structure, so using a slower but easier and more productive language for this seems reasonable.

-In this article, we walk though a simple example of doing this with a built-in Python library for interfacing with C called `ctypes`.
+In this article, we walk through a simple example of doing this with a built-in Python library for interfacing with C called `ctypes`.

 ## Example C code